 A lot of people interpret the question “Who are you?” as a question of personal identification, and most people more often than not respond with their names.

-‘Who are you?’ is not a question you are asked every day, except you get into a fight every day in this part of the world.
-In my country – Nigeria, you are sure to get asked that question if you get into a fight with someone who wants to put you in your place and make you see are no superior, they tend to ask, “Who are you?” or “Who do you think you are?”
+‘Who are you?’ is not a question you are asked every day, except you get into a fight every in this part of the world.
+In my country – Nigeria, you are sure to get asked such a question if you get into a fight with someone who wants to put you in your place and make you see you are not superior, they tend to ask, “Who are you?” or “Who do you think you are?”

 But when life asks ‘Who are you?’, it’s not asking for your nomenclature, rather it is questioning, among other things, your influence, source, and authority in relation to your unique purpose on earth.